ethantw/fibrio/README.md

 - **mode** (`String`, either `'retain'` or `'first'`)

 ### .wrap()
-Wraps the matched text with a clone of the configured stencil element.
+Wraps each matched text with a clone of the configured stencil element.

 ```js
 fib.wrap( [pattern,] wrapper )